Rick Trickett

 Rick Trickett is an American college football coach.
-He is the offensive line coach for the Jacksonville State Gamecocks and an American former football player.
+He is the associate head coach and offensive line coach for the West Virginia Mountaineers and an American former football player.
 He served as the head football coach at his alma mater, Glenville State College in Glenville, West Virginia, in 1999.
 Trickett worked as an offensive line coach at a number of colleges, notably at Florida State University under Jimbo Fisher.